jspw/The-Weird-Javascript/README.md

 10
 ```

-Shouldn't surprise as i have told before that `var` declares a function scoped variable so `x` inside `foo` is hoisted at the top of the `foo` function not globally.
+Shouldn't surprise as I have told before that `var` declares a function scoped variable so `x` inside `foo` is hoisted at the top of the `foo` function not globally.
 That's why global `x` and `x` inside `foo` is not same.Let's see another example -

 ###### code-08